nanoc/nanoc.app/content/doc/nanoc-4-upgrade-guide.md

         # With identifiers with extensions
         @items['/about.*']

+4. Update the routing rules to output the correct path.
+For example:

+    {: .legacy}
+        #!ruby
+        # Without identifiers with extensions
+        route '/articles/*/' do
+          item.identifier + 'index.html'
+        end

+    {: .new}
+        #!ruby
+        # With identifiers with extensions
+        route '/articles/**/*' do
+          item.identifier.without_ext + '/index.html'
+        end

 ### Upgrading from the static data source

 NOTE: This section assumes that glob patterns and identifiers with extensions have been enabled.